 Piano Removals Mitcham recommends two main ways to move a piano.

 Straps tied around the piano make it a lot easier and safer to handle.
 Make sure the straps are nice and secure before lifting and always place a mat below the piano before you place it back on the ground.

-There’s a large variety of trolleys that can be used for moving a piano.
-Piano ‘shoes’ are specifically designed to make moving a piano as easy and safe as possible.
+There’s a large variety of trolleys that we use for moving a piano.
+Piano ‘shoes’ are specifically designed to make moving a piano as easy and as safe as possible.
 They have wheels on the bottom so that after you strap them onto the bottom of a piano you can push it along easily and without fear of damaging the floor.

 If you choose to take the task by yourself.
 Do not try to roll a piano on its wheels!
 They’re decorative and aren’t designed to move the piano around.
 After sitting in the same place for twenty years they can be a little stiff and trying to roll the piano on its wheels can easily result in damaged floorboards.
 Don’t do it, it’s not worth the risk, use Mitcham Removals instead..